tyleroneil72/GPTerminal/README.md

 GPTerminal -uninstall
 ```

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.